Pandalam Kerala Varma: Personal life

-Kerala Varma married Ammukkutty Amma in 1905.
+Kerala Varma married Ammukkutty Amma, who was the sister of the poet Oduvil Kunhikrishna Menon in the year 1905.
 The couple had two sons and three daughters.
 In 1914, he joined SMV High School, Thiruvananthapuram as language teacher.
 He also bought a house at Kaithamukku and settled in Thiruvananthapuram.
 During this period, he along with Ulloor S. Parameswara Iyer learnt grammar and rhetorical figures under the guidance of Thuravoor Narayana Shastri.
 He was appointed a member on the expert panel of the Maharaja of Travancore by the then king Moolam Thirunal Rama Varma and was granted 10 rupees as salary.
 He was conferred "Kavi Thilakan" honour by the King of Cochin.

 Kerala Varma used to visit Thiruvananthapuram every year during Navratri festival time and engage in literary discussions with Kerala Varma Valiya Koil Thampuran.
 His last journey with Ulloor S. Parameswara Iyer was to Kochi to receive the "Kavi Thilakan" honour.
 Kerala Varma was friends with Kodungallur Kochunni Thampuran, Kochi Parikshith Thampuran, and Sahridaya Thilakan Rama Pisharody.

 Kerala Varma was disturbed by the unexpected deaths of his relatives and close associates in a short period.
 His guru Avittomnal Rama Varma Thampuran, mother, father, and brother Veera Kerala Varma Thampuran died in a span of six years.
 Kerala Varma died in 1919 from fever known at that time as Bombay Fever.
 In 1979, a collection of his writings were reprinted and published in two volumes as 'selected works'.